MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 ```
 {{</highlight>}}

 3. Implement a field listener.
-This field listener will detect when you hover over a CSO and the CSO id changes.
-Triggered by a CSO id change, a colorization function will be executed, which will colorize the selected CSO.
+This field listener will detect when you hover over a CSO and the CSO ID changes.
+Triggered by a CSO ID change, a colorization function will be executed that will colorize the selected CSO.

 In the *.script* file: